Physiol 404: Laboratory in Human Physiology

-(Research) FALL/WINTER/SPRING Students will perform physiology-related research for 3 full terms, under the guidance of a MIP faculty member and a committee of at least 3 MIP faculty.
+(Research) FALL/WINTER/SPRING or Summer Half Term Students will perform physiology-related research for 3 full terms, under the guidance of a MIP faculty member and a committee of at least 3 MIP faculty.
 The research project will culminate in a written thesis and an oral thesis defense.
 The students will be able to select a mentor from our primary or joint faculty that collectively total more than 60 faculty members.

 Physiol 703:Physiology Masters Research Capstone Project (Research Track ONLY)

 (Coursework) WINTER For the final term of the program, Research Track M.S.
 Students in Physiology will write up a complete paper including background materials and methods, results and discussion on their research project.
 The paper is followed by an oral presentation.

 (Coursework) FALL Organized around eight major informational blocks, each of which covers the major anatomical systems, their structure, and functioning.
 The coverage within each block follows a general sequence of embryology, gross anatomy, and histology.
 In addition, the anatomy presented in this course draws heavily on how the various cells, tissues, organs, and systems function.
 Every attempt will be made to build current hypotheses and understandings of structure and function on a base of our classical understandings of the human body before and after birth.

 (Coursework) FALL Fundamental statistical concepts related to the practice of public health: descriptive statistics; probability; sampling; statistical distributions; estimation; hypothesis testing; chi-square tests; simple and multiple linear regression; one-way ANOVA.
 Taught at a more advanced mathematical level than Biostat 503.
 Use of computer in statistical analysis.